-If your PSA is rising after your initial treatment, here are a few questions to discuss with your doctor:
+If your PSA is rising after despite being on hormone therapy, here are a few questions to discuss with your doctor:

 - Why is my PSA rising again?

-- Are there any genetic tests I can do that might make me eligible for clinical trials or new, gene-targeted drugs?
+- Are there any genetic tests I can do that might make me eligible for clinical trials or new drugs?

 - Can we chart the changes in my PSA?
 What can this tell us about my prognosis?

-- Should I get a bone scan to see if cancer has spread to my bones?
+- Should I get a CT or Bone Scan to see if cancer has spread to my bones or lymph nodes?

 - Is this the optimal time to begin this treatment?